MooseNet: A Trainable Metric for Synthesized Speech with a PLDA Module: PLDA for MOS Prediction

-A PLDA is a well-known classification generative probabilistic model in face recognition \cite{leonardis_probabilistic_2006} and speaker verification\cite{snyder_x-vectors} literature for its robust likelihood estimates.
-It works well with fixed vector features from pretrained NN\cite{snyder_x-vectors}.
+PLDA is a classification generative probabilistic model, well-known in face recognition~\cite{leonardis_probabilistic_2006} and speaker verification~\cite{snyder_x-vectors} for its robust likelihood estimates.
+The PLDA in speaker verification uses a fixed-size vector embedding of an utterance as its features~\cite{snyder_x-vectors} and inspired us to evaluate PLDA for MOS predictions.

+The PLDA estimates mean and covariance matrixes for its Gaussian Mixture Model (GMM) and LDA projection matrix to its latent space.\footnote{See \citeauthor{leonardis_probabilistic_2006}~\cite[§3.2]{leonardis_probabilistic_2006} for PLDA parameters learning details.} The GMM model is used at inference to compute posterior probabilities for each class given the input.
+The PLDA training minimizes intra-class variance and maximizes the inter-class variance of the GMM model.

 For PLDA, we frame MOS prediction as a classification task from audio into bins representing the possible range of MOS between 1 and 5.
-The bin boundaries are estimated to distribute a number of MOS score samples in bins equally.
-Framing MOS prediction as a classification for the BVCC dataset is viable because the training set contains only 33 unique values, so there are enough training examples for each class.
+The bin boundaries are estimated on training data to distribute MOS score samples in bins equally.
+Note that we apply PCA to decorrelate the neural embedding features before we use PLDA.